SciML/Catalyst.jl/docs/src/model_creation/chemistry_related_functionality.md

 ```@example chem1
 component_coefficients(CO2)
 ```
-Finally, it is possible to check whether a species is a compound or not using the `iscompound` function:
+Finally, it is possible to check whether a species is a compound using the `iscompound` function:
 ```@example chem1
 iscompound(CO2)
 ```